pmem/pmem.github.io/_posts/2018-11-27-pool-features.md

 - if a feature is disabled, it's disabled (obviously)
 - if a feautre is enabled, and supprted by the library, it's enabled
-- if a feature is enabled, and NOT supported, there are two things that might happen:
+- if a feature is enabled, and not supported, there are two things that might happen:
 	- if it's a compatible feature, it's disabled
-	- if it's a incompatible feature, the pool can NOT be opened
+	- if it's a incompatible feature, the pool can not be opened

 ## CKSUM_2K dependant features